 Section 172 (1) Statement The revised UK Corporate Governance Code was published in July 2018 and applies to accounting periods beginning on or after January 1, 2019.

-This S172 statement, explains how the Directors: a) have engaged with employees, suppliers, customers and others; and b) have had regard to employee interests, the need to foster the Company’s business relationships with suppliers, customers and others, and the effect of that, on the principal decisions taken by the Company during the financial year.
+This S172 statement, explains how the Directors: a) have engaged with employees, suppliers, customers and others; and b) have had regard to employee interests, the need to foster the Company's business relationships with suppliers, customers and others, and the effect of that, an the principal decisions taken by the Company during the financial year.

 General confirmation of Directors’ duties

 The Board has a framework for determining the matters within its remit and certain financial and strategic thresholds have been determined to identify matters requiring Board consideration and approval.
 When making decisions, each Director ensures that he/she considers, in good faith and that would most likely promote the Company's success for the benefit of its shareholders, and in doing so have regard (among other matters) to:

 S172(1) (A) “The likely consequences of any decision in the long term”

 The Company is part of RPM International Inc. ("RPM") group of companies, which is a global group of companies.
 The ultimate parent of which is listed in the New York Stock Exchange, and all the Company's shares are held internally within the RPM group.
 The Company continues to adopt the RPM Code of Conduct, The Values and Expectations of 168, which encourages the RPM core principles of integrity, commitment, responsible entrepreneurship and moral courage, as the cornerstone for each decision made in the short or long term.
 The Directors understand the business and the evolving environment which it operates, including the related risks and challenges.

 S172(1) (B) “The interests of the Company’s employees”